 This is our Story Archive - a collection of pieces prepared for, created at or inspired by RWC nights.
 Thank you to everyone who has shared their work here - we hope you find something you enjoy!

 If you'd like to read more, we published our 40th Anniversary Anthology in 2019 - you can buy it in paperback or for Kindle here: Buy it from Amazon

 Voyages of Discovery:

-The last weekend in September is always the Royston Arts Festival (organised by Creative Royston) Earlier this year Royston Writers' Circle embraced the festival theme, Voyages of Discovery, by dedicating a "write on the night" session to the subject.
+The last weekend in September is always the Royston Arts Festival (organised by Creative Royston) In 2018 Royston Writers' Circle embraced the festival theme, Voyages of Discovery, by dedicating a "write on the night" session to the subject.
 You can read some of the pieces that began that night below.
 Thank you to everyone brave enough to share their work!

 STOP PRESS: Congratulations to Carolyn (Winner, Non Fiction, 18+) and April (Runner-up, Non Fiction, 18+) for their success in the Festival Creative Writing competition!
 You can read all of the winning entries here.
 What a talented town!